cirosantilli/test-git-web-interface/README.md

         - [single whitespace filename](%20)
         - [double whitespace directory name](%20%20/) and [its README](%20%20/README.md)
         - [a b](a b)

+-   Git directory inside Git directory: [_git](_git).

+    For further mischief, same files were copied on the top-level of the repository.

 Interesting branches and tags: